NewfundametalsDAO/FrankenDAO/README.md

 FrankenDAO is the staking and governance component of the FrankenPunks ecosystem.
 The DAO will have full control over the FrankenPunks treasury.

-DAO members are those who stake their FrankenPunks or FrankenMonsters and (optionally) delegate their votes.
-Committing to a stake period earns members more voting power.
-DAO members then have the ability to create and vote on proposals.
+The basic user flow for the DAO is as follows:
+- Holders of FrankenPunks or FrankenMonsters can stake their NFTs
+- They will receive stakedFrankenDAO NFTs in return, which retain their token's ID and characteristics
+- Stakers will earn votes based on the length of time they stake, the uniqueness of their NFT, and their involvement in the DAO
+- Stakers can use this voting power to propose and vote on proposals
+- Alternatively, they can delegate their votes to another user
+- Proposals that receive sufficient votes from the community will be permissionalessly executed

-The DAO implementation draws heavily from Compound's Governor Bravo and NounsDAO, with deviations described below.
+The DAO implementation draws heavily from NounsDAO, with deviations described in the contracts.

 ```
 ├── Executor.sol